Reef: Biotic

 A variety of biotic reef types exists, including oyster reefs and sponge reefs, but the most massive and widely distributed are tropical coral reefs.
 Although corals are major contributors to the framework and bulk material comprising a coral reef, the organisms most responsible for reef growth against the constant assault from ocean waves are calcareous algae, especially, although not entirely, coralline algae.

 Oyster larvae prefer to settle on adult oysters and thereby develop layers building upwards.
-These eventually form a fairly massive hard stony calcium carbonate structure on which other reef organisms like sponges and seaweeds can grow, and provide a habitat for mobile benthic organisms.
+These eventually form a fairly massive hard stony calcium carbonate structure on which other reef organisms like sponges and seaweeds can grow and provide a habitat for mobile benthic organisms.

 These biotic reef types take on additional names depending upon how the reef lies in relation to the land, if any.
 Reef types include fringing reefs, barrier reefs, and atolls.
-A fringing reef is a reef that is attached to an island.
-Whereas, a barrier reef forms a calcareous barrier around an island, resulting in a lagoon between the shore and the reef.
+A fringing reef is a reef that is attached to a landmass.
+Whereas, a barrier reef forms a calcareous barrier around a landmass, resulting in a lagoon between the shore and the reef.
 Conversely, an atoll is a ring reef with no land present.

 The reef front, facing the ocean, is a high energy locale.
 Whereas, the internal lagoon will be at a lower energy with fine grained sediments.

 Mounds

 Both mounds and reefs are considered to be varieties of organosedimentary buildups, which are sedimentary features, built by the interaction of organisms and their environment.
 These interactions have a synoptic relief and whose biotic composition differs from that found on and beneath the surrounding sea floor.
 However, reefs are held up by a macroscopic skeletal framework, as what is seen on coral reefs.
 Corals and calcareous algae grow on top of one another, forming a three-dimensional framework that is modified in various ways by other organisms and inorganic processes.

 Conversely, mounds lack a macroscopic skeletal framework.
 Instead, they are built by microorganisms or by organisms that also lack a skeletal framework.
 A microbial mound might be built exclusively or primarily by cyanobacteria.
 Examples of biostromes formed by cyanobacteria occur in the Great Salt Lake in Utah, United States, and in Shark Bay on the coast of Western Australia.

 Cyanobacteria do not have skeletons, and individual organisms are microscopic.
 However, they can encourage the precipitation or accumulation of calcium carbonate to produce distinct sediment bodies in composition that have relief on the seafloor.
 Cyanobacterial mounds were most abundant before the evolution of shelly macroscopic organisms, but they still exist today.
 Stromatolites, for instance, are microbial mounds with a laminated internal structure.
 Whereas, bryozoans and crinoids, common contributors to marine sediments during the Mississippian period, produce a different kind of mound.
 Although bryozoans are small and crinoid skeletons disintegrate, bryozoan and crinoid meadows can persist over time and produce compositionally distinct bodies of sediment with depositional relief.

-The Proterozoic Belt Supergroup contains evidence of possible microbial mat and dome structures similar to stromatolite and chicken reef complexes.
+The Proterozoic Belt Supergroup contains evidence of possible microbial mat and dome structures similar to stromatolite reef complexes.